WBCE/WBCE_CMS/wbce/modules/ckeditor/README.md

 # CKEditor Standard Edition

 ## The popular Editor for the WBCE CMS
-Includes CKEditor 4.8.0 Standard Package and some other Plugins, CKE allows editing content and can be integrated in frontend and backend modules.
+Includes CKEditor 4.9.0 Standard Package and some other Plugins, CKE allows editing content and can be integrated in modules.

-CKEditor 4.7.0.1 and later require WBCE 1.2 !!
+***CKEditor 4.7.0.1 and later require WBCE 1.2 !***

-## WBCE CKEditor FAQ: How to use customization ---
+## FAQ: Customizing CKEditor

 ### Question: